The Smurfs (comics)

 The Smurfs (Les Schtroumpfs; Dutch: De Smurfen) is a Belgian comic series, created by cartoonist Peyo (pen name of Pierre Culliford).
 The titular creatures were introduced as supporting characters in an already established series, Johan and Peewit in 1958, and starred in their own series from 1959.
-Thirty-nine Smurf comic albums have been created, 16 of them by Peyo.
+More than forty Smurf comic albums have been created, 16 of them by Peyo.
 Originally, the Smurf stories appeared in Spirou magazine with reprints in many different magazines, but after Peyo left the publisher Dupuis, many comics were first published in dedicated Smurf magazines, which existed in French, Dutch and German.
-A number of short stories and one page gags have been collected in comic books next to the regular series of 39.
+A number of short stories and one page gags have been collected in comic books next to the regular series.
 By 2008, Smurf comics have been translated into 25 languages, and some 25 million albums have been sold.

 History

-In 1952, Peyo created a series in Spirou magazine titled Johan et Pirlouit (Johan and Peewit), set in Europe during the Middle Ages.
-Johan serves as a brave young page to the king, and Pirlouit (pronounced Peer-loo-ee) functions as his faithful, if boastful and cheating, midget sidekick.
+In 1952, Peyo created a series in Spirou magazine titled Johan et Pirlouit (Johan and Peewit), set in Europe during the (probably) Middle Ages.
+Johan serves as a brave young page to the king, and Pirlouit (pronounced Peer-loo-ee) functions as his sidekick.